 7. ASSEMBLE the fries on an oven-safe platter, baking sheet, or individual ramekins.
 Sprinkle with the shredded cheese and place in a 350°F oven for about 5 minutes to melt the cheese.

-8. REMOVE from the oven, top with with the chopped carne asada, sour cream, guacamole, tomatoes, pickled jalapeños, cilantro and queso fresco, as desired.
+8. REMOVE from the oven, top with the chopped carne asada, sour cream, guacamole, tomatoes, pickled jalapeños, cilantro, and queso fresco, as desired.
 Serve right away.

 *Substitute feta, goat cheese, paneer, queso blanco, ricotta salata, even farmer cheese.

 Comments are closed.